Home/Frameworks/Marketing psychology

 Tiny habits method (BJ Fogg)

-Operant conditioning (Skinner)Modify behavior using reinforcement and punishment.
+Operant conditioning (skinner)Modify behavior using reinforcement and punishment.

 Framework details